msamanthaf/Expireminder/README.md

   - Notification sent for item: Expiring soon.
   - Item: Good condition deleted.
   - Category: Cat 2 and its items are deleted.

+## Phase 4: Task 3
+If I had more time to work on this project, I would improve my design by refactoring the AddCategory and EditCategory GUI classes to be combined as one class called "AddCategory" like how I did with the AddItem class, considering that they both have similar if not the same connections as shown in the UML diagram.
+In addition, rather than passing Account and Category for each GUI classes, it would be better to just pass Homepage and use a getter for the Account and Category located in the Homepage's class.